 Take a look at my therapy websites and learn more about me, my team, and our services.
 We have also put together a relationship blog where we share tips, advice, and education pieces on issues that commonly come up in therapy.

 In 2016, I expanded my company to include both licensed and unlicensed therapists to open up more options for clients.
-In 2020, in response to the global pandemic (COVID-19) and its effects, I hired Clinical Mental Health Counseling graduate trainees for more affordable counseling.
+In 2020, in response to the global pandemic (COVID-19) and its effects, I opened the non-profit, San Diego Counseling Solutions, to be able to provide more affordable counseling.
 My goal is to create a space where clients can find the right fit for Marriage Counseling and Therapy services for San Diego area.